 If you like to see a tree of files, though, PyCharm has a comprehensive one that

 works better than Sublime Text's and NERDTree in Vim.
 You can easily show and hide the tree with a keyboard shortcut.
 When the tree is focused, typing filters the visible files.
 The UX on the filter is nicely done — matching item are highlighted, and only these are available when you use the up and down arrows.
-This is probably easier to understand in the video demo.

 Other than that, it probably looks like any old file tree, but its context menu is powerful!
 I don't know the keyboard shortcut to open the context menu, but you can see it by right clicking on a file (as usual).